Entries for the 2023 awards are now open until the end of Monday 25th September 2023.

 Outstanding Contract Security Company (Guarding)

-This OSPA recognizes those who are outstanding suppliers of manned security guarding.
+This OSPA recognises those who are outstanding suppliers of manned security guarding.
 In the modern world the provision of manned guarding services has become a much more skilled task.
-Motivating staff, managing resources in an increasingly competitive and price sensitive environment, up-skilling, recognizing the distinct importance of front line leadership, making the most of technologies, forging internal and external partnerships and making them work are just some of the trends that are leading to new approaches and thinking about manned guarding.
-The object of this category is to recognize the outstanding performers in making a positive difference.
+Motivating staff, managing resources in an increasingly competitive and price sensitive environment, up-skilling, recognising the distinct importance of front line leadership, making the most of technologies, forging internal and external partnerships and making them work are just some of the trends that are leading to new approaches and thinking about manned guarding.
+The object of this category is to recognise the outstanding performers in making a positive difference.

 To enter this category you will be asked to:

-1. Describe the security guarding company and the service it provides, highlighting key distinguishing features.
-(500 words)
+1. Describe the security guarding company and the service it provides, highlighting key distinguishing features. (up to 500 words)

-2. Describe how the security guarding company has displayed outstanding performance and deserves to be recognized with this OSPA.
-(500 words)
+2. Describe how the security guarding company has displayed outstanding performance and deserves to be recognised with this OSPA. (up to 500 words)

 The judges will be looking for evidence of outstanding performance in: